JoshuaShunk/TalkToEBM/README.md

 - [x] Ask the LLM to describe and summarize individual graphs or entire models.
 - [x] Modular approach that allows to write custom prompts - ask the LLM to perform any desired task with the EBM.
 - [x] Automatic simplification of minor details in graphs to stay within the desired token limit.
+- [x] Support for both OpenAI and local LLMs (like Ollama) for privacy and cost-sensitive applications.

 # Installation